Shanghan Lun contains several lines on moxibustion. The book of Shanghan Lun suggests that moxibustion was used as a first aid kit in ancient times.

 Moxibustion must be burned on Jueyin for feeble pulses, cold hands and feet, and irritation on the sixth or seventh day of cold damage.
 Failure to treat cold symptoms will result in death.

 Moxibustion is possible when there are rapid pulses and cold hands and feet.

-Moxibustion fails to warm up the body and pulses fail to return with a little panting when treating diarrhea, cold hands and feet, and no pulses.
+Moxibustion fails to warm up the body, and pulses fail to return with a bit of panting when treating diarrhea, cold hands and feet, and no pulses.
 This will lead to death.